Accelerating healthcare knowledge, practice and access in Punjab through Guru Nanak College of Nursing

 In 2011, the partnership led to a further advancement with the launch of a Master of Science (M.Sc) in Nursing.

-Today, the College is recognized by the Punjab Government, the Punjab Nurses Registration Council in Chandigarh and the Indian Nursing Council in New Delhi.
+Today, the College is recognized by the Punjab Government, the Punjab Nurses Registration Council in Mohali and the Indian Nursing Council in New Delhi.
 Degrees are conferred by Baba Farid University of Health Sciences in Faridkot, Punjab.

 Below is a general overview of the many efforts that went into creating the nursing degree and post-graduate nursing programs at the Guru Nanak College of Nursing.